 - long distance

-- Traveling with friends
+- Travelling with friends

 Trains can be cheaper than VIP buses but having the option of a private cabin and bed makes it a perfect choice for night travel.
-If you’re a women traveling with another female friend or alone then you should definitely request a seat in an only female cabin.
+If you’re a women travelling with another female friend or alone then you should definitely request a seat in an only female cabin.
 Trains can also be a great way to socialize with the locals and enjoy the scenery.

 To book your tickets in advance you can either use this website or a local agency.

 Domestic flights In Iran